Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Mammendorf near Munich

 Maike first watched snooker in 2005.
-Two years later she took her refereeing exams, then gained experience at amateur events before working on the European Tour for the first time at the 2010 Paul Hunter Classic.
-She has since become one of the best known officials from the continent and took charge of a semi-final at the 2015 German Masters ranking event.
+Two years later she took her refereeing exams, then gained experience at amateur events before working on the World Snooker Tour for the first time at the 2010 Paul Hunter Classic.
+She has since become one of the best known officials from the continent and took charge of a semi-final at the 2015 German Masters ranking event, she also refereed at the Crucible during the 2017 World Championship

 Away from snooker, she works in a bank and enjoys travelling.